huatc/huatc.github.io/_pages/about.md

   <img src="../images/summary.png" width="650" height="300">
 </p>

+I am an international student originally from Brazil.
+Check out my <a href="https://huatc.github.io/year-archive/">Blog Posts</a> where I write about things I wished I knew at each stage of my academic journey in the United States.

 Outside of research, I enjoy long distance running.
 I am actively training for several half-marathons and hope to run a full marathon sometime in the future.

 <p align="center">